The Rickshaws of Phnom Penh

 Is it easy to find a Rickshaws in Phnom Penh?

-On every market corner there are bunch of these lean and strong guys waiting for their ride.
-After the shopping the customers sit back and relax on a comfortable seat and have their groceries packe there as well.
-The prices are really low, $USD 0,50ct or $0,75ct takes them a long way.
+On every market corner, there are a bunch of these lean and muscular guys waiting for their ride.
+After the shopping, the customers sit back and relax in a comfortable seat.
+They have their groceries packed there as well.
+The prices are meager, $USD 0,50ct, or $0,75ct, take them a long way.

 Do Rickshaws drivers have a hard life in Cambodia?

-It's a very hard job, in the tropical heat and sunshine or in the pouring rain.
-I just love to look those hard boiled friendly and strong professional cyclists in the eye and make a portrait of them sometimes.
+It's a tough job, in the tropical heat and sunshine or the pouring rain.
+I love to look at those hard-boiled friendly and strong professional cyclists in the eye and make a portrait of them sometimes.
 Bring your smartphone or camera with you next time and book a tour with us and we meet them on the road.

 Are Rikshaws comfortable to ride along?

 Even after years of living in Phnom Penh, I can still enjoy it every day.
-I mostly respect and understand the social meaning and purpose and the never ending local gossip between the clients and the riders and the humor and the smiles and basically the honest work and simplicity of it all.
+I mostly respect and understand the social meaning and purpose.
+It´s a never-ending local gossip between the clients and the riders: the humor, the smiles, and the honest work and simplicity of it all.

-Most Cyclo driver also sleep in them at night and find a peaceful place and drink cheap alcohol to relax their worn muscles and smoke their hardship away.
-Over the next few years they will probably be replaced by delivery cars and other more modern or even electric modes of transportation but for now.
+Most Cyclo drivers sleep in them at night and find a peaceful place and drink cheap alcohol to relax their worn muscles and smoke their hardship away.
+Over the next few years, they will probably be replaced by delivery cars and other more modern or even electric modes of transportation but for now.

-Can you make a photo tour in a Rickshaws?
+Can you take a photo tour in a Rickshaws?

-What a beautiful country, what a powerful people!
+What a beautiful country, what a mighty people!